Winning Clients with the Perfect Event Planning Portfolio

 Event planning is exciting and we make a big difference in the lives and businesses of our clients.
 By creating a winning event portfolio, you’ll be able to sell your services with confidence.

 If you’re reluctant to sing your own praises, or you’re feeling overwhelmed by the thought of putting together your own event planning portfolio, keep reading…

-There’s nothing like facing a blank screen or sheet of paper to let those voices of doubt creep in, “I don’t have any talents.” ” Why would anyone hire me?”
+There’s nothing worse than staring at a blank screen or sheet of paper or hearing those voices of doubt say, “I don’t have any talents” or ” Why would anyone hire me?”

-In today’s episode of EventPlanning BlueprintTV, I share 3 items to include in your event portfolio that will set you apart – no matter how much experience you have.
+In today’s episode of EventPlanning BlueprintTV, learn 3 items to include in your event portfolio that will set you apart – no matter how much experience you have, so watch now…

 Don’t use stock images to sell your services.
 You’re selling YOUR event planning talents so you need to show them to prospective clients.
 If you’re just getting started and building your event planning portfolio and client list, plan events for friends and family and hire a photographer to take good quality pictures for you.